oracle-livelabs/developer/dev-ai-app-dev-constructioneng-aiexperience/local-tenancy/local-tenancy.md

     ![Copy Public IP](./images/copy-ip.png " ")

 4. Type or copy/paste the following command into your terminal.
-Replace ssh\_key\_name with the name of your private key.
-Replace public\_ip with the public IP you just copied from your VM.
-The '-i' switch allows you to specify the location where your SSH keys are stored.
+Replace `ssh_key_name` with the name of your private key.
+Replace `public_ip` with the public IP you just copied from your VM.
+The `-i` switch allows you to specify the location where your SSH keys are stored.

     ````
         <copy>